tapthoughts/worlds-greatest-cricketer/README.md

 ```
 ## ***Project Overview:***
-We are juding each player's performance in batting and bowling of both Test and ODI format of cricket.
+We are juding each player's performance in batting and bowling, of both Test and ODI formats of cricket.
 Thus, all visualizations are segregated accordingly.
 Each chart has a winner of that particular
 factor.
 The player who wins in important factors and having most number of wins will be the winner.